CuyZ/Valinor/docs/pages/usage/object-construction.md

 ## Class with a single value

-When an object needs only one value (one constructor argument or one property), the source given to the mapper must match the type of the value.
-See example
+When an object needs only one value (one constructor argument or one property), the source given to the mapper can match the type of the value — it does not need to be an array with one value with a key matching the argument/property name.

-below:
+This can be useful when the application has control over the format of the source given to the mapper, in order to lessen the structure of input.

 ```php
 final class Identifier